 Herb: Generally, most clients and insurance companies want to work things out without going to court.
 Once you file a lawsuit, it gets expensive on both sides.
 It’s time consuming and you’re at the hands of a jury that you never know what they’re going to do.
 Most cases settle without having to file a lawsuit.
-However, if we cannot resolve the case with the insurance company, we’ll file a lawsuit.
+However, if we cannot resolve the case with the insurance company, we’ll file a car accident lawsuit.
 When you file a lawsuit, it’s generally against the driver of the other car.
 In North Carolina, you sue the driver, not the owner of the car.
-The only time the owner of the car is responsible is when they entrusted the car to party they knew could not drive, when we are dealing with the Family Purpose Doctrine or the accident was caused by their employee while on the job.
+The only time the owner of the car is responsible is when they entrusted the car to a party they knew could not drive, when we are dealing with the Family Purpose Doctrine or the accident was caused by their employee while on the job.

 If someone’s driving a UPS vehicle, you serve the driver and the owner UPS.
 Or if it is a minor and he’s driving a family vehicle, you can sue the parent if the minor was acting within the scope of the Family Purpose Doctrine.
 Let’s say his parents send him out to drive his brother to soccer practice or to go to the grocery store.
 He was doing something for the family, for the parents.
 In that situation, you can sue the parents also.
 If the youngster has a car and he’s just using it on a Friday night with his friends, you probably can’t sue the parent.
 You sue the minor.